hindutva/hindutva.github.io/main/books/vivekAnanda/volume_3/lectures_from_colombo_to_almora/133_the_mission_of_the_vedanta.md

 over to America.
 And this boy made that speech!
 After that, what was I to think of your doctrine of heredity!

-Ay, Brâhmins, if the Brahmin has more aptitude for learning on the ground of heredity than the Pariah, spend no more money on the Brahmin's education, but spend all on the Pariah.
+Ay, Brāhmins, if the Brahmin has more aptitude for learning on the ground of heredity than the Pariah, spend no more money on the Brahmin's education, but spend all on the Pariah.
 Give to the weak, for there all the gift is needed.
 If the Brahmin is born clever, he can educate